-Default: 2000 (miliseconds) Timeout (miliseconds) for RADIUS server response to a request sent by GnuGk.
+Timeout (milliseconds) for RADIUS server response to a request sent by GnuGk.
 If no response is received within this time period, next RADIUS server is queried.

-• IdCacheTimeout=TIMEOUT_MS
+• IdCacheTimeout=TIMEOUT\MS

-Default: 9000 (miliseconds) Timeout (miliseconds) for RADIUS request 8-bit identifiers to be unique.
+Timeout (milliseconds) for RADIUS request 8-bit identifiers to be unique.
 If all 8-bit identifier range is exhausted within this period, new client socket (UDP socket) is allocation by RADIUS module.
-Let's take the example: we have approximately 60 RRQs/sec - after ca. 4 seconds 8-bit identifiers range gets exhausted - new socket allocated - after next 4 seconds the second 8-bit identifiers range gets exhausted - third socket allocated - after 9th second identifiers from the pool 1 are available again - In general, too long timeout - too much resources consumed, too short timeout - RADIUS server may take incoming packets as duplicated and therefore drop it.
+Let's take the example: we have approximately 60 RRQs/sec - after ca. 4 seconds 8-bit identifiers range gets exhausted - new socket allocated - after next 4 seconds the second 8-bit identifiers range gets exhausted - third socket allocated - after 9th second identifiers from the pool 1 are available again - ... .
+In general, too long timeout - too much resources consumed, too short timeout - RADIUS server may take incoming packets as duplicated and therefore drop it.